chef/automate/components/docs-chef-io/content/automate/DR.md

                     password = "admin"
                 ```

-        - To restore backup on Chef Automate HA, below is the restore command, which can be from any Chef Automate instance of DR cluster:
+        - To restore backup on Chef Automate HA, below is the restore command, which can be from any Chef Automate instance of DR cluster.
+Below restore command is an example command for the file system as a backup options.

             ```cmd
             sudo chef-automate backup restore /mnt/automate_backups/backups/20210622065515/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight